imbo/imbo-face-detector/README.md

 ## Installation

-In order to use the Imbo face detector you must have an Imbo installation, with the [AMQP publisher](https://github.com/imbo/imbo-amqp-publisher) enabled.
+In order to use the Imbo face detector you must have an Imbo installation, with the [AMQP publisher](https://github.com/imbo/imbo-amqp-publisher) enabled and set up to publish messages for the `images.post` event.

-You will public/private keypair with access to `images.get` and `metadata.post` on all users on the installation.
+You will need a public/private keypair with access to `image.get` and `metadata.post` on all users of the installation.

 For the actual face detection to take place, you will need to have [OpenCV](http://opencv.org).
 On Ubuntu/Debian/Mint (and so on) the following is usually enough: